GemeenteNijmegen/component-library/components/sticky-content/README.md

 ### Using

-To start using this component, some JavaScript is needed to initialize it.
-Underneath a jQuery example on how to achieve this.
+To start using this component, some JavaScript is needed to initialize it.<br>
+Underneath a jQuery example on how to achieve this and should be placed in the `Additional component(s) script` section as documented in [How to use](/docs/how-to-use).

 The `stopper` is an element which stops the Sticky Content.